 With renowned speakers and insightful presentations of more than twenty leading industry-disruptors, the conference tackled some of the industry’s most important questions and exciting foreseeable trends of the future.

 The dating industry might face some challenges with retention and engagement, but online dating sites are increasingly more creative in retaining customers and continually improving their user experience.

 Here is our recap of the GDI Conference in London 2019, and the trends emerging in the near future.

 Bringing the online dating world into the real one

-Bringing online and offline together with real-life experiences such as members events and marketing campaigns has become an important strategy for many dating sites.
+Bringing online and offline with real-life experiences such as members’ events and marketing campaigns has become an important strategy for many dating sites.

-Online dating sites need to keep up with the latest consumer and demographic trends to improve their retention and experience.
+Online dating sites must keep up with the latest consumer and demographic trends to improve their retention and experience.
 That is, what their users are seeking.
-Thus, many sites and apps have gone the route of making their dating apps feel more like a community.
+Thus, many sites and apps have made their dating apps feel more like a community.

-Clikd has also launched its popular marketing campaign ‘the Clikd Summer Internship’, the world’s best internship to find love.
-The winning applicant is paid to go to 10 dates over 10 weeks and produce content to engage fellow users, as well as many other fancy perks obtained through the internship.
+Clikd has also launched its popular marketing campaign, ‘the Clikd Summer Internship’, the world’s best internship to find love.
+The winning applicant is paid to go to 10 dates over 10 weeks and produce content to engage fellow users and many other fancy perks obtained through the internship.

-For selective dating site the Inner Circle, according to an interview of co-founder Michael Krayenhoff, offline events help to emphasize stronger brand loyalty from users through deeper connections.
+For selective dating sites, the Inner Circle, according to an interview with co-founder Michael Krayenhoff, offline events help to emphasize stronger brand loyalty from users through deeper connections.